VambaraJP/kaggle-titanic/README.md

-# kaggle-titanic from feature second time
+# kaggle-titanic from feature second time and next